suneeta-mall/suneeta-mall.github.io/_posts/2019-12-20-Reproducibility-in-machine-learning.md

 2. Realizing reproducible Machine Learning - with Tensorflow
 3. End-to-end reproducible Machine Learning pipelines on Kubernetes

-Some of the content of this blog series have been covered in KubeCon US 2019 - a Kubernetes conference 2019.
+Some of the content of this blog series has been covered in KubeCon US 2019 - a Kubernetes conference 2019.
 Details of this talk can be found [here][KubeCon US 2019] with recording available [here][kubecon_us_talk].

 ## Part 1: Reproducibility in Machine Learning - Research and Industry

-In [Part 1], the objective will be discuss importance of reproducibility in machine learning.
-It will also cover where both research and industry are stands in writing reproducible ML.
+In [Part 1], the objective will be to discuss the importance of reproducibility in machine learning.
+It will also cover where both research and industry are stand in writing reproducible ML.
 This blog can be accessed [here][Part 1].

 ## Part 2: Realizing reproducible Machine Learning - with Tensorflow

 The focus of [Part 2] will be writing reproducible machine learning code.
-[Tensorflow][tensorflow] is being used as machine learning stack for demonstration purposes.
+[Tensorflow][tensorflow] is being used as a machine learning stack for demonstration purposes.
 This blog can be accessed [here][Part 2].

 ## Part 3: End-to-end reproducible Machine Learning pipelines on Kubernetes